ArduinoSmarthomeDe/arduino-siemens-knx-standard-55/README.md

 ## Description

-Arduino Uno clone for mounting with GIRA 55 standard frames.
-A Siemens KNX bus coupler can be mounted on the back.
+Arduino Uno clone to wall-mount with *GIRA Standard 55* frames.
+A *Siemens KNX 5WG1117* bus coupler can be mounted on the back.
 There is also a temperature sensor at the front.
 Needs an ATMega368 with Arduino bootloader.

 **NOTICE: All brands mentioned are for explanation purposes only.
 This is NOT an official GIRA or Siemens product and just a pure DIY project.**